IceC00l/pico-dram-tester-ice/README.md

 typically means 150ns.
 If you're not sure, pick the slowest speed.
 5. If you are using an external bench power supply to supply -5V and +12V, turn it on now.
 If you soldered in the on-board voltage converter modules, you don't need to do anything.
 Push the top of the selection knob to continue.
 6. The test runs.
 You will see a red "X" if the test fails or a green checkmark if the test passes.
+7. You can press OK to repeat the test with the current settings or "Back" to exit.

 Note: The visualization pane on the left is just for entertainment and doesn't really represent bad bits.